bramdejager/spcb/README.md

 The SharePoint Client Browser (SPCB) uses the SharePoint API (a.k.a.
 CSOM) to connect to a remote SharePoint site collection and shows the site structure with related properties and values.
 ## Support for ##
 * SharePoint Online (Office 365 Multi Tenant & Office 365 Dedicated)
-* SharePoint Server 2019 Public Preview on-premises
+* SharePoint Server 2019 on-premises
 * SharePoint Server 2016 on-premises
 * SharePoint Server 2013 on-premises
 * SharePoint Server 2010 on-premises